StarRocks/starrocks/docs/en/table_design/indexes/inverted_index.md

 ALTER TABLE t DROP index idx;
 ```

-### Query with full-text inverted indexes
+### Accelerate queries by full-text inverted index

-For full-text searches, StarRocks identifies index entries that contain the search keywords using full-text inverted indexes, and then quickly locates the row numbers where the keywords appear.
+After creating a full-text inverted index, you also need to consider whether the index column values are tokenized to determine which queries can be accelerated.

 #### Supported queries when indexed column is tokenized